-- For the majority of railway track maintenance equipment sales, revenue is recognized at the point in time when control transfers to the customer.
-Control generally transfers to the customer at the point of shipment for domestic orders and in accordance with the international commercial terms included in specific customer contracts for export sales.
-In certain railway track maintenance equipment sales, revenue is recognized over time as control is transferred to the customer because such equipment is highly customized, has no alternate use and the Company has an enforceable right to payment for performance completed.
-In such instances, the Company utilizes an input method based on costs incurred to measure progress, which is deemed to best depict the transfer of value to the customer and revenue earned by the Company at any given point.
-Transaction prices are determined based on the terms of the contract, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing either the adjusted market assessment or expected cost plus a margin approach.
-For certain transactions for railway track maintenance equipment with long lead times, the Company receives periodic payments associated with key milestones.
-In limited instances, the Company may receive payment in advance of related performance with the intent to provide financing with such transactions being treated as including a significant financing component.
-Any remaining consideration is billed and payable upon successful completion of the transaction. - For after-market parts sales, revenue is recognized at the point in time when control transfers to the customer.
-Control generally transfer to the customer at the point of shipment for domestic orders and in accordance with the international commercial terms included in specific customer contracts for export sales.
-Transaction prices are determined based on the terms of the contract, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing an adjusted market assessment approach.
-Amounts are billed and payable upon completion of each contract. - For railway track maintenance services, revenue is recognized over time because the customer simultaneously receives and consumes the benefits provided by the Company's performance.
-In such instances, the Company utilizes an appropriate output method based on work performed (feet, miles, shifts worked, etc.) to measure progress, which is deemed to best depict the transfer of value to the customer and revenue earned by the Company at any given point.
-Transaction prices are determined based on the terms of the contract, which are generally variable.
-The variable fee portion is recognized as services are performed and differs from period to period based upon the actual provision of services.
-Additionally, given the long-term nature of these arrangements, most contracts permit periodic adjustment based on the changes in macroeconomic indicators.
-Transaction prices, when the standalone selling price is not directly observable, allocated to performance obligations utilizing an expected cost plus a margin approach.
+- For the majority of railway track maintenance equipment sales, revenue is recognized at the point when control transfers to the customer.
+Control generally transfers at the point of shipment for domestic orders and in accordance with the international commercial terms included in contracts for export sales.
+In certain railway track maintenance equipment sales, revenue is recognized over time because such equipment is highly customized, has no alternate use and the Company has an enforceable right to payment.
+In such instances, the Company utilizes an input method based on costs incurred to measure progress, which is deemed to best depict the transfer of value to the customer and revenue earned by the Company.
+Transaction prices are based on contracted terms, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing either the adjusted market assessment or expected cost plus a margin approach.
+For certain transactions, the Company receives periodic payments associated with key milestones.
+In limited instances, those payments are intended to provide financing with such transactions being treated as including a significant financing component.
+Any remaining consideration is billed and payable upon completion of the transaction. - For after-market parts sales, revenue is recognized at the point when control transfers to the customer.
+Control generally transfer to the customer at the point of shipment for domestic orders and in accordance with the international commercial terms included in contracts for export sales.
+Transaction prices are based on contracted terms, which are generally fixed, and when the standalone selling price is not directly observable, allocated to performance obligations utilizing an adjusted market assessment approach.
+Amounts are billed and payable upon completion of each contract. - For railway track maintenance services, revenue is recognized over time as the customer simultaneously receives the benefits provided by the Company's performance.
+The Company utilizes an appropriate output method based on work performed (feet, miles, shifts worked, etc.) to measure progress, which is deemed to best depict the transfer of value to the customer and revenue earned by the Company.
+Transaction prices are based on contracted terms, which are generally variable.
+The variable portion is recognized as services are performed and differs based on the value of services.
+Given the long-term nature of these arrangements, most contracts permit periodic adjustment based on the changes in macroeconomic indicators.
+Transaction prices, when the standalone selling price is not directly observable, are allocated to performance obligations utilizing an expected cost plus a margin approach.
 Amounts are typically billed and payable on a monthly basis as services are performed.

-At March 31, 2018, the Harsco Rail Segment had remaining, fixed, unsatisfied performance obligations, where the expected contract duration exceeds one year totaling \$170.2 million.
-Of this amount, \$48.3 million is expected to be fulfilled by March 31, 2019, \$39.3 million by March 31, 2020, \$49.2 million by March 31, 2021, \$24.3 million by March 31, 2022, and \$9.1 million by March 31, 2023.
+At June 30, 2018, the Harsco Rail Segment had remaining, fixed, unsatisfied performance obligations, where the expected contract duration exceeds one year totaling \$204.5 million.
+Of this amount, \$38.1 million is expected to be fulfilled by

+June 30, 2019, \$70.0 million by June 30, 2020, \$57.0 million by June 30, 2021, \$30.1 million by June 30, 2022 and the remainder thereafter.
 These amounts exclude any variable fees, fixed fees subject to indexation and any performance obligations expected to be satisfied within one year.
+The increase in remaining, fixed, unsatisfied performance obligations, where the expected contract duration exceeds one year is primarily attributable to new contracts entered into during the second quarter of 2018.